Want your kid to pay more attention, feel less stress, and step up his learning game in general?

 First, teachers taught real lessons in the fresh-air setting.
 Time outside was not a free-for-all for the study’s students.

-Even if your child’s teacher doesn’t regularly shuttle her students outdoors for lessons, there are ways that you can help your child benefit from nature.
+Even if your child’s current at-home learning plan doesn’t include outdoor time, there are ways that you can help your child benefit from nature.

-- Defend recess.
+- Find time for recess.
 Just like adults, kids need breaks throughout their day.
 Recess is a time for physical activity, socializing, and—you guessed it—a little nature therapy.
-If administrators are cutting back on recess time due to academic pressures, fight back; the same goes for teachers withholding recess as punishment.
-Both of these are shortsighted, since kids perform and behave better when they spend time outdoors.

 - Create outdoor adventures.
-After school or on weekends, try these 5 cool ideas for exploring the natural world with your kids.
+After schoolwork has been completed or on weekends, try these 5 cool ideas for exploring the natural world with your kids.